acon96/home-llm/README.md

 ## Requirements

-- supported version of HomeAssistant
+- Supported version of HomeAssistant. (at time of writing this is `2024.1.6`)
-- `llama-cpp-python>=0.2.29`
 - [HACs](https://hacs.xyz/docs/setup/download/) (if you want to install it that way)
-- SSH or Web Terminal access to your HomeAssistant instance.
+- For Manual install, SSH or Web Terminal access to your HomeAssistant instance.
+- `llama-cpp-python>=0.2.29` and SSH access (If you don't provide your own LLM api)

 ## 🏃 Getting Started